GLO (GLO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GLO Historical Price

-According to the latest data gathered on GLO live price page, the current price of GLO is 0.00011966USD.
-The circulating supply of GLO(GLO) is 1.00B GLO , giving it a market capitalization of $119.98K.
+According to the latest data gathered on GLO live price page, the current price of GLO is 0.00011642USD.
+The circulating supply of GLO(GLO) is 1.00B GLO , giving it a market capitalization of $115.96K.

 In the past month, GLO has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that GLO could witness further price changes in the near future.